 The project centers on an inter-connected lighting system for patient rooms.
 Motion sensing way finder lights will activate at the floor level when a patient’s feet hit the floor.
 Then, if there is motion heading toward the bathroom, the next way finder light will activate, leading the way to the bathroom.
 This trail wirelessly signals the bathroom light via Bluetooth to turn on, which then uses a photosensor to analyze ambient light levels in the room.
 If the ambient levels are high, such as daytime, the lights will turn on to full brightness.
 If ambient levels are low, such as nighttime, then levels will be dimmed to be more comfortable and less disruptive of the circadian system.
 This system combines the use of OLED amber and white lighting panels.
 The amber light used for wayfinding is particularly beneficial for nighttime use and use with elderly patients due to its lack of blue light content.

-With the ability to integrate OLED lighting into automated systems, combined with their sustainability benefits and comfortable atmosphere, we expect to see more widespread adoption of OLED lighting for automated systems in the coming years.
+With the ability to integrate OLED lighting into automated systems, combined with their sustainability benefits and comfortable ambiance, we expect to see more widespread adoption of OLED lighting for automated systems in the coming years.
 In fact, we have already seen excitement about our hospital lighting prototype from a large-scale luminaire manufacturer.
 And because the benefits of automated systems easily transfer into residential spaces via smart devices, perhaps you will soon see automated OLEDs in your own home.